 Accessories are an easy way to elevate any outfit.
 As we start to turn over our wardrobes in preparation for fall, don't forget to do the same with your accessories to reflect the season's trends!

-Stylist Gloria Cospito says this year's jewelry trends mirror the larger fashion trends we've been seeing of bright neons and saturated colors, alongside the revival of '60s fashion that features funky patterns and whimsical designs.
-Personal stylist Gianna Nucci shared similar sentiments, adding that we'll be seeing bolder colors, chunky styles and stacked pieces on the jewelry scene.
+Stylist Gloria Cospito told us last year that the jewelry trends mirror the larger fashion trends we saw of bright neons and saturated colors, alongside the revival of '60s fashion that features funky patterns and whimsical designs.
+Personal stylist Gianna Nucci shared similar sentiments, adding that we'd see bolder colors, chunky styles and stacked pieces on the jewelry scene.

-After well over a year spent in sweatpants and comfortable loungewear, Cospito noted that there's two camps of people out there: those who glam up for every event and those who never want to wear real pants again.
+Many of these very same trends are still at the forefront of the style conversation today.
+Cospito added that there's two camps of people out there: those who glam up for every event and those who never want to wear real pants again.
 "I'm very excited for the range of fashion that we're going to see this year in fall/winter," she said.

 While there's bound to be a range of styles coming out next season, Cospito is glad to be done with one: the sleek look.
 "The past way of dressing of trying to be like 'Well I'm trying to elongate...
 What's flattering?
 What's slimming?', thank God we've thrown that out the window.
 It's more about [accessories] being a cool statement piece that I feel great in; that I can walk and actually live my life in, but then also it's almost like an art piece on it's own," she said.

 "My favorite fall piece is always a wide-brim felt fedora," Nucci told us.
 "Whether it's trending or not, it's a classic fall staple piece that just makes your fall look come together."

 A good fedora can pull together an outfit for any outing from a casual shopping day to brunch with friends.